-The aim of this project is to better understand what role IoT technology has when trying to improve efficiency of application of slurry.
+The aim of this project was to better understand what role IoT technology has when trying to help farmers with their slurry management.
 Soil condition, water table level, rainfall levels and air temperature all influence the likelihood of water run-off from fields.
 When it occurs after slurry application it can waste a valuable source of nutrients and risks polluting natural water courses.

-This project will test a range of sensors at Glynllifon College and two other dairy farms in North West Wales, Hen Dŷ at Caernarfon and Erw Fawr near Caergybi.
-The farmers are hoping that by gaining real-time information on the conditions of the land it will allow them to quickly and safely make decision on slurry management.
+This project tested a range of sensors at Glynllifon College and two other dairy farms in North West Wales, Hen Dŷ near Caernarfon and Erw Fawr near Holyhead.
+The farmers hoped that by gaining real-time information on the conditions of the land it would allow them to quickly and safely make decision on slurry management.

-Various IoT sensors will be positioned on each of the three farms:
+Various IoT sensors were positioned on each of the three farms:

-- Water table sensors - The project aims to test if accurately monitoring the water table level will provide farmers with useful knowledge of when it is suitable to apply slurry onto a field.
+- Water table sensors - aimed to test if accurately monitoring the water table level would provide farmers with useful knowledge of when it is suitable to apply slurry onto a field.

-- Soil moisture sensors - The project will test the quality of the data generated against the number of sensors per field and layout pattern.
+- Soil moisture sensors - to test the quality of the data generated against the number of sensors per field and layout pattern.

-- Rain Gauge - Installation of rain gauge sensors will enable farmers to monitor the amount of rainfall in the area.
-This will factor into the overall decision over whether conditions are correct to apply slurry.
+- Rain Gauge – to enable farmers to monitor the amount of rainfall in the area.
+This would factor into the overall decision over whether conditions are correct to apply slurry or not.

 - Slurry Pit Level Sensor - Good slurry management includes ensuring adequate safe storage on-farm.
 This data would provide the farmer with accurate information on storage capacity.

 - This project was the first of its kind in Wales to evaluate the use of IoT technology in slurry management.